Robert P. Letcher

 Robert Perkins Letcher (February 10, 1788 – January 24, 1861) was an American politician and lawyer who was the 15th governor of Kentucky from 1840 to 1844.
 He served as a U.S. Representative from Kentucky from 1823 to 1833 and from 1834 to 1835.
 He also served as Minister to Mexico and in the Kentucky General Assembly where he was Speaker of the House in 1837 and 1838.
 A strong supporter of the Whig Party, he was a friend of Henry Clay and John J. Crittenden.

 Letcher's family came to Kentucky around 1800.
 Letcher attended the private academy of Joshua Fry, then studied law.
 He was briefly a judge advocate in John Allen's volunteer militia during the War of 1812.
 He began his political career in 1813, representing Garrard County in the Kentucky House of Representatives.
 In 1823, he was elected to the U.S. House of Representatives, where he served for more than a decade.
 During the 1824 presidential election, he acted as an intermediary between John Quincy Adams and Henry Clay.
 Adams' opponent, Andrew Jackson, charged that, through these negotiations, Clay agreed to support Adams for president in exchange for being named Secretary of State.

-In 1840, Letcher was chosen as the Whig nominee for governor of Kentucky over William Owsley.
-In the general election, Letcher won by landslide over Judge Richard French.
+In 1840, Letcher became the Whig nominee for governor of Kentucky over William Owsley.
+In the general election, Letcher won by a landslide over Judge Richard French.
 Letcher's fiscally conservative policies helped Kentucky recover from the financial Panic of 1837.
 By the end of his term, the state was experiencing budget surpluses and state banks had resumed specie payments.
 After Letcher left office, he was appointed Minister to Mexico by President Zachary Taylor.
 Following this, he made an attempt to return to the U.S. House, but was defeated by Democrat John C. Breckinridge.
 Letcher's defeat in Henry Clay's home district was a strong indication of the decline of Whig influence in Kentucky.
 Though he remained active in politics, Letcher never again sought public office.
 He died on January 24, 1861, at the age of seventy-two.

+Letcher County, Kentucky, located in the Eastern part of the state, is named after him.